Kappa-Dev/KappaTools/README.md

 ## Kappapp: A GUI for KaSa

 After having built the electron app, you can launch it with `./build/Kappapp/kappapp`.
-A window should open with a text editor on the left side and the analysis' result on the right half of the application.
+A window should open with a text editor on the left side and the analysis result on the right half of the application.

 ### Text editor for the Kappa files
-The Kappa model consists of one or more files, that can be opened or created by pressing the "File" button.
+The Kappa model consists of one or more files, that can be imported or created by pressing the "File" button.
 The files can be modified in the in-app text editor.
 The currently open file represents the *current chapter* of rules and initial states that can be incrementally modified.
-Each element in the editor has a checkbox that can be clicked on to disable or enable the element.
+Each rule and initial state in the editor has a checkbox that can be clicked on to disable or enable the corresponding element.
 The static analysis result is updated accordingly.

 If needed, the button "restart KaSa" can be used to restart the whole analysis from scratch.